madjugglers/pattern-book/01_maj_pattern_book.md

  entails a 5-yard penalty.
 * **everies**.
 2-count
 * **every-others**.
 4-count
+* **exclusion principle**.
+No two jugglers can occupy the same place at the same time.
 * **extra clubs**.
 When the number of clubs for the pattern exceeds three times the number of jugglers.
 * **feast**.
 A pattern having only feeders, usually arranged in a circle.